 You'd be surprised at how much money you spend on useless stuff.

-Most of our regular spending daily is no longer a conscious choice but often a subconscious habit.
-In other words, our spending patterns often turn into habits, making it easy for us to overspend without second-guessing.
+Most of our regular daily spending is no longer a conscious choice but often a subconscious habit.
+In other words, our spending patterns often become habits, making it easy to overspend without second-guessing.

 What Does Stingy Mean?